-Fires are unpredictable, fast and the smoke from the flames and burning of many different types of material is toxic and deadly.
+Fires are unpredictable, fast, and the smoke from the flames and burning of many different types of material is toxic and deadly.
 Your safety and the safety of others comes first and foremost.

-- 1. Sound the building fire alarm.
-Call 9-911 from a campus telephone or 911 from any othertelephone.
-CampusSafety and Security can activate a campuswide alarm if necessary.
-Call CampusSafety and Security at 7777 from a campus telephone or 977.7777 from any other telephone. - 2.
-Identify the "Fire Exit" nearest your residence hall room. - Leave the building quickly and in an orderly fashion.
-Do not stop or go back for personalbelongings.
+- Sound the building fire alarm.
+Call 9-911 from a campus telephone or 911 from any other telephone.
+Campus Safety and Security can activate a campus-wide alarm, if necessary.
+Contact Campus Safety and Security by utilizing the LiveSafe app. - 2.
+Identify the "Fire Exit" nearest your residence hall room. - 3.
+Leave the building quickly and in an orderly fashion.
+Do not stop or go back for personal belongings.
 Do not use the elevator.
-Do not lock doors while leaving the building. - 4.
-Smoke is the most toxic part of a fire, stay close to the floor.
+Do not lock doors while leaving the building.

-- 5. Assemble at the Evacuation Meeting Place.
-(EMP) - Notify CampusSafety and Security or Resident Life Staff on the scene if you suspect someone may still be in the building. - 7.
-Do not re-enter a building unless the "all clear" has been issued by the Fire Department orCampus Safety and Security. - 8.
-If you become trapped in the building: DO NOT PANIC! - a) Contact Campus Safety and Security by using your cell phone at 864.977.7777. - b) Put an article of clothing large enough to hang outside the window to mark your location for emergency personnel. - c) If the room has no windows, shout out loudly to attract the attention of emergency workers. - d) Put a wet towel under doors to prevent smoke from coming into room.
+- 4. Smoke is the most toxic part of a fire-stay close to the floor. - 5.
+Assemble at the Evacuation Meeting Place.
+(EMP) - 6.
+Notify Campus Safety and Security or Resident Life Staff on the scene if you suspect someone may still be in the building. - Do not re-enter a building unless the "all clear" has been issued by the Fire Department or Campus Safety and Security. - 8.
+If you become trapped in the building-DO NOT PANIC! - i.
+Contact Campus Safety and Security by using the LiveSafe app. - ii.
+Put an article of clothing large enough to hang outside the window to mark your location for emergency personnel. - iii.
+If the room has no windows, shout out loudly to attract the attention of emergency workers. - iv.
+Put a wet towel under doors to prevent smoke from coming into the room.